Two transmission towers in the distance, behind yellow flowers.

 Special Designations

-Many RMPs include areas that are designated for special management, with a particular focus to provide for public recreation or to conserve a significant resource.
+Many RMPs include areas that are designated for special management, to provide for public recreation or to conserve a significant resource.